lee3jun2015/Mail/README.md

 # Mail
 This is the mail service
-Then this is for me
+And this is for me